Preparations before your exchange period

 You are obliged to register your contact details in MyTUDelft if you are going abroad on a study-related trip.

 The university offers a collective travel insurance for those going abroad for study purposes.
+For more information visit this website.

-When you go abroad for an exchange, there are several possibilities to apply for a scholarship.
 The common scholarships for IDE students are: Erasmus, STIR and Holland Scholarship.

 - TU Delft most used scholarships - More information